9506hqwy/redmine_wiki_wysiwyg/README.md

 # Redmine Wiki Wysiwyg

-This plugin provides a WYSIWYG editor for wiki pages.
+This plugin provides a WYSIWYG-style editor for wiki pages.

 **Now this plugins is in early development phase.**